chefgs/terraform_repo/README.md

-# Terraform Sample for Major Cloud Providers
+# Terraform Code Repo for Major Cloud Providers and Cuatom Provider Guide

+- This open source repository has the Teraform Resource Creation code for Major Cloud Providers
+- Also has sample code for *How to develop Terraform Custom Provider*

 ## Important Notice
 Read [Contribution Guidelines](./CODE_OF_CONDUCT.md) before contributing to this repository!